Jason Lewis in for the great one, the big guy, Rush, taking a well-deserved break during these Christmas holidays.

 We have imposed on ourselves an energy crisis.

-And the only answer the environmental left has is shut up and use less, accept a lower standard of living, you know, a Jimmy Carter version of energy conservation, put on your cardigan.
+And the only answer the environmental left has is shut up and use less, except a lower standard of living, a Jimmy Carter version of energy conservation, put on your cardigan.

-Your children are gonna have to make do with less.
+Your children are going to have to make do with less.

 I'm Jason Lewis in for Rush Limbo on the Excellence in Broadcasting Network.